CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 ### Topology Changes and OSPF Reconvergence

-Topology changes usually occur when a router or a link undergoes maintenance or experiences a failure.
+When you remove a router or OSPF interface, LSA updates trigger throughout the network to inform all routers of the topology change.
+When the LSA is received and SPF is run, it does a routing update.
+This can cause short-duration outages while the network detects the failure and updates the OSPF database.

-For maintenance events, you can raise the OSPF administrative weight of the links to ensure that all traffic is diverted from the link or the node (referred to as *costing out*).
-The speed of reconvergence does not matter.
-Changing the OSPF cost causes LSAs to be reissued, but the links remain in service during the SPF computation process of all routers in the network.
+If the outage is planned (during a maintenance window), you can configure the OSPF router with an OSPF max-metric to notify its neighbors not to use it as part of the OSPF topology.
+While the network converges, all traffic forwarded to the max-metric router is still forwarded.
+After the network is fully updated, the max-metric router no longer receives any traffic and can be safely modified.
+To remove a single interface, you can configure the OSPF cost for that specific interface.

 For failure events, traffic might be lost during reconvergence (until SPF on all nodes computes an alternative path around the failed link or node to each of the destinations).
 The reconvergence depends on layer 1 failure detection capabilities and the *DeadInterval* OSPF timer.

-Example configuration for router maintenance:
+To configure the max-metric (for all interfaces):

 ```
 cumulus@switch:~$ sudo vtysh